Prior Lake, Minnesota: 2010 census

-2020 census

-As of the 2020 census, 9,802 households housed 26,775 people within Prior Lake, approximately 2.7 people per household.

 Government

 Prior Lake is governed by a mayor and four council members serving at large.
-The city Mayor and Council are elected non-partisan.
-The city mayor is Kirt Briggs.
+These offices are nonpartisan.
+The mayor is Kirt Briggs.
 He succeeded Ken Hedberg, who won an uncontested election in 2012, succeeding Mike Myser.
-The council members are Kevin Burkart, Zach Braid, Kim Churchill and Annette Thompson.
-The city is run by a City Manager, Jason Wedel.
-The city is in Minnesota Legislative District 35A.
-The State Senate District 55 Senator is Eric Pratt (R).
-The district 55B Representative is Tony Albright (Republican).
+The council members are Kevin Burkart, Zach Braid, Kim Churchill and Victor Lake.
+The city is run by a city manager, Jason Wedel.
+Prior Lake is in Minnesota Legislative District 54B.
+The State Senate District 54 senator is Eric Pratt.
+The district 54B representative is Ben Bakeberg.

-Prior Lake is located in Minnesota's 2nd congressional district, represented by Angie Craig, a Democrat.
+Prior Lake is in Minnesota's 2nd congressional district, represented by Angie Craig.

-Portions of the Shakopee Mdewakanton Sioux Community (SMSC) tribal lands are within the boundary of the City of Prior Lake as annexed in 1972.
+Parts of the Shakopee Mdewakanton Sioux Community (SMSC) tribal lands are within the boundary of the City of Prior Lake as annexed in 1972.
 The SMSC is a federally recognized, sovereign Native American tribe of Mdewakanton Dakota people.
-The overlap of a Minnesota Statutory City with federally recognized Indian Tribal lands resulted in litigation to clarify the boundary and voting rights.
-In a 1984 United States District Court ruling, the court affirmed that the municipal boundary of the City of Prior Lake did include the tribal lands in question.
-The Court further clarified that the tribal residents were thus residents of the City of Prior Lake entitled to vote in municipal elections and to emergency police, fire, and rescue services.
-The Court ordered the City to provide emergency services on an equal basis as all other residents even though the federal trust status of the tribal lands deprives the City of the authority to tax the tribal lands to fund such services.
-In recent years, the SMSC has paid the City of Prior Lake for the cost of those emergency services on a voluntary basis.
+The overlap of a Minnesota Statutory City with federally recognized tribal lands resulted in litigation to clarify the boundary and voting rights.
+In 1984, the United States District Court affirmed that Prior Lake's municipal boundary did include the tribal lands in question.
+The Court further clarified that the tribal residents were thus residents of the city and entitled to vote in municipal elections and to emergency police, fire, and rescue services.
+The Court ordered the city to provide equal emergency services to the tribal residents even though the tribal lands' federal trust status deprives the city of the authority to tax the lands.
+In recent years, the SMSC has voluntarily contributed funds to the City of Prior Lake in support of public safety services.

 Arts and culture

-The Prior Lake American is the main city newspaper.
-The Savage Pacer is also common in Prior Lake.
+The Prior Lake American was the main city newspaper, but ceased publication after its final issue on April 27, 2024.
+The Savage Pacer is commonly read in Prior Lake.
 The Star Tribune South Edition also offers some coverage.

 The Mystic Showroom at the Mystic Lake Casino Hotel in Prior Lake is an entertainment venue that frequently features A-list musical and comedy performers.

 Education

-Following the 1999 Columbine High School Massacre, journalist Elinor Burkett spent a year following students and teachers in Prior Lake High School.
-She chose Prior Lake as her subject because it was found to be virtually identical to Columbine demographically.
+After the 1999 Columbine High School Massacre, journalist Elinor Burkett spent a year following students and teachers at Prior Lake High School.
+She chose Prior Lake because it was virtually identical to Columbine demographically.
 She documented her experience in the book Another Planet: A Year in the Life of a Suburban High School (ISBN 0-06-050585-0).

 The City of Prior Lake is within the Prior Lake-Savage School District.
-Prior Lake -Savage Area Schools (PLSAS) serve students in the communities of Prior Lake, Savage, Credit River Township, Spring Lake Township, Sand Creek Township, and Cedar Lake Township.
+Prior Lake-Savage Area Schools (PLSAS) serve students in Prior Lake, Savage, Credit River Township, Spring Lake Township, Sand Creek Township, and Cedar Lake Township.